Israeli strikes on Evin prison: Damages and casualties

 Funeral of Davood Shirvani, Iranian physician killed in Israeli airstrike on Evin Prison.

 The Israeli strikes that occurred during visiting hours, caused extensive damage to the prison, including the destruction of the library, the prisoners' meeting area, the clinic, the prosecutor's office, and several prison cells, which were severely damaged, according to human rights groups and relatives of prisoners.
 One of the missiles hit the entrance to the prison, where prisoners often wait to be transferred to the hospital or court.

 According to Iranian media, activists and human rights groups, among the dead and injured were family members of prisoners, social workers, a lawyer, doctors and nurses, a 5-year-old child, teenage soldiers guarding the doors as part of their compulsory military service, administrative staff and residents of the area.
+Among those killed were prisoner Masoud Behbahani, an Iranian-American national, and well-known artist and nearby resident Mehrangiz Imanpour.
+Iranian government reports stated that 42 of those killed were prison staff and five were prisoners.

 The attack was the deadliest in the conflict.
 Surviving political prisoners were transferred to other prisons, such as Nasrin Javadi who in July was moved to Qarchak Prison.

 Shortly after the explosions occurred at Evin Prison, a video surfaced on X and Telegram featuring the hashtag "#freeevin".
 The content of the posts and videos seemed to lack authenticity.
-According to the researchers, these videos were part of an "Israeli deception".
+According to the researchers, these videos were allegedly part of an "Israeli deception".

 The New York Times did originally report on 6 July 2025 in an article by Farnaz Fassihi and two other authors, that after the attack some 100 transgender individuals were missing, who had been imprisoned in Evin.
-Later research, conducted by journalists of the German TAZ, could not confirm that statement.
+Later research, conducted by journalists of the German TAZ and the BBC Persian Service, could not confirm that statement.
 After contacting the New York Times Iranian source Reza Shafakhah, the lawyer denied ever making that claim in his call with Fassihi.
 After his account, he had no idea if transgender people were missing after the attack or how many transgender people are imprisoned in Iran.
 He suggested, Fassihi wanted to contradict Israeli public statements with a dramatic reveal for publicity reasons.
+Human Rights Watch reported that the strikes damaged "the main quarantine section, where transgender prisoners were held" as well as a number of sections where national security and activist detainees were held.